-100% of the insured's last earnings is paid monthly from the day after the disability began until full recovery or certification of permanent disability.
+100% of the insured's average daily earnings in the month before the disability began is paid monthly from the day after the disability began until full recovery or certification of permanent disability.

-The minimum earnings used to calculate benefits are the legal minimum wage.
+The minimum monthly earnings used to calculate benefits are the legal monthly minimum wage.